Table Salt Is A Compound Or Element

 Reading Food Labels for Sodium Content

 It's also important to be aware of hidden sources of sodium in foods.
-Many processed foods, such as canned soups, frozen dinners, and snack foods, are high in sodium.
+But many processed foods, such as canned soups, frozen dinners, and snack foods, are high in sodium.
 Even foods that don't taste particularly salty can contain significant amounts of sodium.
 By becoming a savvy label reader, you can make informed choices about the foods you eat and reduce your overall sodium intake.

 Cooking at Home to Control Salt Intake